mda06/Diet-API/doc/api.md

 <summary>getUser()</summary>

 ##### Returns
-* If the user is a Dietetist it returns a _DietetistDto° else il will return a _Customer_
+* If the user is a Dietetist it returns a _DietetistDto_ else il will return a _Customer_
 </details>

 <details>